9 Candidates Now Qualify For The September Democratic Primary Debate

 Entrepreneur Andrew Yang is the ninth Democrat to qualify for September's next presidential primary debates.

 Yang crossed the threshold on Thursday after a Monmouth poll in Iowa put him at 2% support.
 He had previously hit the donor requirements of 130,000 unique donors from 20 different states.
-His campaign previously said he qualified outright based on an earlier poll, but the Democratic National Committee said it wouldn't count that poll.
+His campaign had said he qualified outright based on an earlier poll, but the Democratic National Committee said it wouldn't count that poll.

 Loading...

 Yang has gained surprising momentum in the crowded field, edging out senators, governors and members of Congress for a coveted spot in next month's debate in Houston, which will be moderated by ABC News and Univision.
 Yang has campaigned on a "Freedom Dividend," which would give every American adult $1,000 per month to combat the automation of jobs.
-He's touted his nerdiness as an asset, quipping in the July debate that "the opposite of Donald Trump is an Asian man who likes math."
+He has touted his nerdiness as an asset, quipping in the July debate that "the opposite of Donald Trump is an Asian man who likes math."

-Former HUD Secretary Julian Castro remains next closest to qualifying — he's hit the donor marks but still needs one more poll before August 28 to register the required 2%, and in the Monmouth Iowa survey he received less than 1%.
+Former HUD Secretary Julián Castro remains next closest to qualifying — he has hit the donor marks but still needs one more poll before Aug.
+28 to register the required 2%, and in the Monmouth Iowa survey he received less than 1%.

-Billionaire activist Tom Steyer, who announced just last month he was running for president after first passing on a run, hit 3% in the Monmouth poll, which means he also now has three qualifying polls where he's registered at least 2% support.
+Billionaire activist Tom Steyer, who announced just last month he was running for president after first passing on a run, hit 3% in the Monmouth poll, which means he also now has three qualifying polls where he has registered at least 2% support.
 But because of his late start, he still hasn't hit the fundraising marks.
-However, the wealthy executive — who's already spent million on a campaign designed to pressure House Democrats to back impeaching President Trump — is spending heavily to try to get there, asking just for $1 donations to help him qualify for the debates, given that he intends to self-fund otherwise.
+However, the wealthy executive — who has already spent millions on a campaign designed to pressure House Democrats to back impeaching President Trump — is spending heavily to try to get there, asking for just $1 donations to help him qualify for the debates, given that he intends to self-fund otherwise.

 New York Sen. Kirsten Gillibrand also hit 2% in the poll, marking her first qualifying survey.
 Both Hawaii Rep. Tulsi Gabbard and former Colorado Gov. John Hickenlooper have qualified in one poll as well, but only Gabbard has hit the required donor benchmark.